ItsGlue/Flowfish/README.md

 # FLOWFISH
-*A fun and personalizable pomodoro timer!*
+*A fun and personalizable productivity tracker and pomodoro timer!*

 | Home Screen | Features | Customization |
 |-------------|----------|---------------|